DipikaPawar/Assigments-Challenge-2/README.md

 ## Objective
 A python code to query metadata of an instance.
-Please find the code for AWS and Azure in their respective directories.
+Please find the code for AWS

 ## Requirements
 - Login to the VM instance.